Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 The Berlin TV Tower is one of the city’s most iconic landmarks, full of rich history and yes, it still functions as a smooth broadcast facility.
 Today, it stands as a symbol of a unified East and West Germany as one democratic country.
 Here’s what to know about the TV Tower before a visit.

-Approximately 1,000,000 guests visit the Berlin TV Tower’s observation deck each year!
-Once you get onto the elevator, you’ll reach the observation deck in less than 60 seconds.
+More about Berlin TV Tower's historyOnce you get onto the elevator, you’ll reach the observation deck in less than 60 seconds.
 As you step onto the deck, you’ll be greeted by a magnificent 360º panoramic view of Berlin’s landscape.
-Use the telescopes (simply by inserting a coin) to gaze out ahead and spot popular landmarks in the city, such as the Reichstag Parliament building, Tempelhof airport, Olympic Stadium and Bradenburg Gate, among others; you can also view the countryside and spot some tall wind turbines.
-Display panels have been set up on the observation deck that will help you identify key landmarks.
-Don’t miss out on the captivating view from the Berlin TV Tower.
+Use the telescopes to spot popular landmarks in the city, such as the Reichstag Parliament building, Tempelhof airport, Olympic Stadium, and Brandenburg Gate.

-Situated about 207 m above ground, the Sphere Restaurant is the highlight of a visit to the Berlin TV Tower.
-Guests can have breakfast, lunch or dinner meals here.
-The elaborate menus include dishes from local and continental cuisines, including delicious Norwegian steaks and child-friendly meals.
+Inside the Berlin TV TowerSituated about 207 m above ground, the Sphere Restaurant offers an elaborate menu, including dishes from local and continental cuisines.
 The ambiance is a mix of retro and contemporary chic, perfectly complementing the spectacular view outside the window.
 The cherry on top?
 On its own axis, the restaurant rotates once every hour!
-Ensure that you book your table in advance as this revolving restaurant in Berlin is extremely popular and you might not get a good table.
-A benefit of pre-booking tickets online is that you get priority access to the lifts.

-Opening hours: Opens daily from 9 AM to 11 PM.
+About Berlin TV Tower restaurantsOpening hours: Opens daily from 10 AM to 11 PM.

 Closed on: 6th November 2023, 11th March 2024 and 4th November 2024

 Best time to visit: If you’re looking for smaller crowds, the best time to visit Berlin TV Tower would be during the mornings.
-The best time of day would be during sunset hours where you’ll find a spectacular view from the observation deck.
+The best time of day would be during sunset hours when you’ll find a spectacular view from the observation deck.

-Address: Panoramastraße 1A, 10178 Berlin, Germany
+Best time to visit Berlin TV TowerAddress: Panoramastraße 1A, 10178 Berlin, Germany

 It's essential to know that people with walking impediments or who require mobility aids, are not allowed entry inside the TV Tower.
 The structure of the tower is made in a way which renders it unsuitable for people who may require physical assistance to move.
 In case of fire or any other such calamity, only stairs can be used and there are 800 stairs in all, which is not favourable for people with special needs.
 Hence, for everyone's safety and due to lack of accessibility measures, differently-abled people are unfortunately not able to enter the attraction.

-Dining options inside TV Tower: At the Berlin TV Tower, guests can dine at the Sphere Restaurant or at Bar 203.
+Berlin TV Tower entrancesDining options inside TV Tower: At the Berlin TV Tower, guests can dine at the Sphere Restaurant or at Bar 203.

-Restaurant Menu: Guests can have breakfast, lunch and dinner at the Berlin TV Tower’s Sphere Restaurant.
+Restaurant menu: Guests can have breakfast, lunch, and dinner at the Berlin TV Tower’s Sphere Restaurant.
 The respective menus are available on the official website.

 Yes.
 You can pre-book your Berlin TV Tower tickets online now.